Samuel-2626/project_nesa/readme.md

 ![Homepage](https://imgur.com/r7UZJb6.png)

-A question and answer platform, similar with [Stack Overflow](https://stackoverflow.com/), but for economists: built with Python and JavaScript.
+A question and answer platform, similar to [Stack Overflow](https://stackoverflow.com/), but for economists: built with Python and JavaScript.
 The Tech Stack is as follows:

 1. Django
 2. Django REST framework